Quentin-creat/hackaton/README.md

-#  Hackaton !
+# Hackaton!

-#  Le concept
+# The concept

-- Notre extension servirait aux personnes malvoyantes d'entendre le contenu des pages web, et d'y naviguer grâce au moins de touches possibles sur le clavier et à terme grâce à un assistant vocal comme siri pour les cas les plus sévères.
+- Our extension would allow visually impaired people to hear the content of web pages, and to navigate through them with the fewest possible keys on the keyboard and eventually with a voice assistant like Siri for the most severe cases.
-- Une fois que l'utilisateur arrive sur le site de son choix, il peut naviguer entre les blocs de contenus (div, section, etc ...) pour les faire lire par un assistant vocal et ce dernier peut lui proposer plusieurs actions lors de sa lecture (aller sur un lien, cliquer sur un bouton, remplir un formulaire ...) en validant en appuyant sur la touche entrée.
+- Once the user arrives on the site of his choice, he can navigate between the content blocks (div, section, etc ...) to have them read by a voice assistant and the latter can propose several actions during his reading (go to a link, click on a button, fill out a form ...) by validating by pressing the enter key.

-#  Gestion du projet (GitHub)
+# Project management (GitHub)

-- Définition de Milestone (sous forme de user-story), regroupant des issues (fonctionnalités) automatisées, référencées dans le Kanban GitHub.
+- Milestone definition (in the form of user-story), grouping together automated issues (functionalities), referenced in the GitHub Kanban.

-- WorkFlow Gitflow (chaque feature a sa branche) :
+- Gitflow Workflow (each feature has its branch) :